Webdevdata/webdevdata.org/README.md

 [csv](http://s3.amazonaws.com/alexa-static/top-1m.csv.zip) is
 downloaded, unzipped, and the URLs are extracted from it
-* The URLs are then fed to a Python script that downloads the HTML files using a thread pool (to minimize waiting) and their headers.
+* The URLs are then fed to a Python script that downloads the HTML files and their HTTP headers using a thread pool (to minimize waiting).

+The resulting directory structure is:

+* A root directory of the pattern "webdevdata.org-YYYY-MM-DD-HHMMSS"
-* The resulting directory structure is a root directory named with current date & time.
-Sub directories are 256bit hashes of the URLs below them, verifying there aren't too many files per directory (to avoid slowing down the file system)
+* Sub-directories are 16 bit hashes of the URLs below them.
+Used to verify there are not toom many files in a single directory.

+The resulting files have an ".html.txt" extension for the data files and ".html.hdr.txt" extension for the header files.